rotichzamzam/rotichzamzam/README.md

 ## Hi there 👋
-I'm Zamzam from Nairobi, Studying Software Engineering at Power Learn Project
+I'm Zamzam from Nairobi, Studying Software Engineering

 <!--
 **rotichzamzam/rotichzamzam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.